 |Warning: To avoid damage or injuries, read the safety and maintenance information before using your Blueye Pioneer.|

 We recommend that you do your first dives with the Blueye Pioneer in a line of sight.
-Preferably in calm waters to get accustomed to the controls and the behaviour of the vehicle.
+Preferably in calm waters to get accustomed to the controls and the behavior of the vehicle.
 Make sure that you have all the necessary equipment at hand and over 80 % battery on all devices.

 Conditions OK to dive in

 The Blueye Pioneer is certified to dive down to 150 m depth.
 If you have a longer tether than 150 m, make sure you don’t submerge down to more than 150 m.
 The drone can handle bad weather like snow and rain, so don’t be afraid to go out diving in different kinds of weather.
-Diving in open waters is preferred as wrecks, rocks, kelp and other structures may get the tether stuck or damage the drone.
+Diving in open waters is preferred as wrecks, rocks, kelp, and other structures may get the tether stuck or damage the drone.

 Conditions to be aware of